johnnycashpersonal/juck-stack/docs/Duck_Machine.md

 set architecture to approximately the same extent that The Hobbit is based on The Odyssey (with elements drawn also from Beowulf).
 The ARM processor is found in many small devices including phones and the Raspberry Pi computer.
+The A and M-series processors in current Apple devices are also based on the ARM architecture.

-Notable features of the ARM instruction set architecture that have been adopted by the DM2018S include:
+Notable features of the ARM instruction set architecture that have been adopted by the Duck Machine include:

 * A simple load/store architecture (like many reduced instruction set computers).
 * Uniform treatment of the program counter (PC) as any other general purpose register.